Agha-Muqarib/The-Frog-Jumping-Problem/README.md

 ## Representation:

-Each state of the game will be represented in the form of a 7-char string, say 1110222 where:  1 represents green frog 2 represents brown frog 0 represents empty block.
-The root node of the tree will be 1110222 and the goal node is 2220111
+* Each state of the game will be represented in the form of a 7-char string, say 1110222 where:  1 represents green frog 2 represents brown frog 0 represents empty block.
+* The root node of the tree will be 111022.
+* The goal node is 2220111

 ## Output: